 Scalp Massage As Part Of Your Evening Routine

 Always always always do a scalp massage before bed.
-This stimulated blood flow and keeps your scalp healthy.
+This stimulates blood flow and keeps your scalp healthy.

 Sleep In Silk